Mabdillahi88/fitshare/README.md

 1. As an admin, I can manage user accounts to ensure a safe community (Must Have).
 2. As an admin, I can monitor posts and comments to maintain quality and appropriateness (Must Have).

-### **Kanban, Epics & User Stories**
-- Fitshare uses GitHub Kanban to manage user stories.
-- Epics are divided into functionality, posts, profiles, and comments.
-- The board statuses include "To Do," "In Progress," and "Done."

 ---

 ## **Design**